rjpcasalino/blog_bt/src/posts/2022-08-19-Alpine-Up-and-Running.md

 The mapping is in physical order and setting one of the above values with "0" will disable the button.
 Thus setting 2 to "0" will disable that action.

 The Chromebook doesn't have traditional function keys so use `xev` to find the right keycode or keysym name.
-Bind the key in `.cwmrc` to the action you'd like taken.
+Bind the chosen key in `.cwmrc` to the action you'd like taken.
 For example, having the reduce brightness key actual reduce screen brightness.

 To get suspend to work on LID close follow this guide: [https://wiki.alpinelinux.org/wiki/Suspend_on_LID_close](https://wiki.alpinelinux.org/wiki/Suspend_on_LID_close)